Heroku Labs: Managing App Deployment with Pipelines

-Editor's Note: Features added through Heroku Labs are experimental and may change or be removed without notice.
+Editor's Note: The version of Pipelines described in this blog post has been deprecated and replaced by a new non-labs implementation.
+Features added through Heroku Labs are experimental and may change or be removed without notice.

 heroku fork lets you create unique, running instances of existing applications in a single command, making it fast and simple to set up homogenous development, staging and production environments.
 But have you ever wished you could deploy directly from staging to a production app after testing and validation?

 Heroku pipelines, now an experimental feature available in Heroku Labs, lets you define the relationship between apps and easily promote a slug from one app to another.
 On Heroku, a slug is a bundle of your source, fetched dependencies, the language runtime, and compiled/generated output of the build system, ready for execution.

 Pipelines will copy the slug from the upstream app to the downstream app.
 Time to deploy is significantly faster as the slug is already compiled - pipelines simply copies and moves it to the downstream app.
 Pipelines also reduces the risk of accidentally pushing the wrong commit or deploying to the wrong environment, and makes it easier to manage your workflow so you can develop and test new features quickly, verify expected behavior, and release safely to end users.
 Here’s how to try it.